aspose-total/Aspose.Total-Products/total/en/android-java/conversion/ppsm-to-csv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSM to CSV in Android via Java or Online App" h2="Export PPSM file to CSV in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can easily convert PPSM file to CSV in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export PPSM file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to CSV.
+<h2>Why to Convert</h2>

+The Portable Presentation Slide Show (PPSM) file format is a proprietary format used by Microsoft PowerPoint to store presentations.
+It is not compatible with other applications, and therefore it is necessary to convert it to a more widely used format such as CSV.

+<h2>How Aspose.Total Helps for PPSM to CSV Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to easily convert PPSM files to CSV.
+It provides two APIs, Aspose.Slides for Android via Java and Aspose.Cells for Android via Java, which can be used in a two-step process to convert PPSM files to CSV.

+In the first step, Aspose.Slides for Android via Java can be used to export the PPSM file to HTML.
+This API provides a wide range of features for manipulating presentations, including the ability to export presentations to HTML.

+In the second step, Aspose.Cells for Android via Java can be used to convert the HTML file to CSV.
+This API provides a wide range of features for manipulating spreadsheets, including the ability to convert HTML files to CSV.

+Aspose.Total for Android via Java is a powerful suite of APIs that makes it easy to convert PPSM files to CSV.
+It provides two APIs, Aspose.Slides for Android via Java and Aspose.Cells for Android via Java, which can be used in a two-step process to convert PPSM files to CSV.
+This makes it easy for developers to quickly and easily convert PPSM files to CSV in their Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}